German submarine U-607: Service history

+U-607 was built by Blohm & Voss, Hamburg as yard number 583.
+She was ordered on 22 May 1940 and her keel was laid on 27 March 1941.
+U-607 was launched on 11 December 1941.

 Under Mengersen

 U-607 was commissioned into the Kriegsmarine on 29 January, and entered 5th U-boat Flotilla based at Kiel under the command of Ernst Mengersen as a boat under training.
 In August 1942, U-607 completed her training and transferred to 7th U-boat Flotilla based at St Nazaire, France as an operational boat.

 First patrol

 On 13 July, U-607 departed Kristiansand on active patrol.
 During the patrol she sank one ship and damaged another, breaking off the attack after depth charges were dropped.
 She returned to Kristiansand on 16 August.
 U-607 then sailed to St Nazaire.